cian6390/slack/README.md

     ->send($attachments, $url);
 ```

-That say you face a very complex scenario
+Let's say you are facing a very complex scenario,
-You want use blocks and attachments together!!
+you would need to use blocks and attachments together.

 ```php
 use Cian\Slack\Message;